midonet/midonet/specs/2015.03/neutron_translation.md

 ### CREATE

-If 'provider:network_type' key exists in the network data, and the value is 'LOCAL', just exit.
+If 'provider:network_type' key exists in the network data, and the value is 'UPLINK', just exit.
 This is a special uplink network[1].

 Create a new MidoNet network.